AkhileshV/Nuclei-Segmentation-using-SimpleCNN/README.md

 Segment nuclei from the given microscopic image.

 Approach tried:
-Nuclei segmentation using 'Semantic segmentation':-
+Training Simple CNN for 'Semantic segmentation':-

 Semantic Segmentation is a method of pixel to pixel mapping where each pixel of an image is assigned a class label.
 To know more: https://towardsdatascience.com/semantic-segmentation-with-deep-learning-a-guide-and-code-e52fc8958823